By Dorene J. Stamper

 While holding it against her cheek, Jeanetta Lynn whispered, “I’d bring it, even if I didn't need it.”

 “Can you think of anything else I might need?”
-Serenity asked, as she folded and placed the scarf in her carpetbag.
+Serenity asked, as she placed the scarf in her carpetbag.

 “Yes,” said Jeanetta Lynn.